 The Japan's most heralded player, 28-year-old outfield slugger Hideki Matsui (.334, 50, 107) reaches a preliminary agreement with the Yankees on a $21 million, three-year contract.
 'Godzilla', the three-time Most Valuable Player of Japan's Central League, rejected the Yomiuri Giants' $33 million, four-year offer opting to play for Bronx Bombers.

 Agreeing to a $6 million, two-year contract with Angels, Jose Guillen (.311, 31, 86) will become the team's rightfielder next season.
-The deal will give Tim Salmon the opportunity to become Anahiem's designated hitter full-time.
+The deal will give Tim Salmon the opportunity to become Anaheim's full-time designated hitter.